 Having a limited palette of colors allows both you and the reader to focus on the message of your product.
 You probably already have a logo, and that should be used as source material for your color scheme.
 Your website should be an extension of your brand, and that includes the colors you choose to use.
 What colors do you most associate with Coca-Cola, for example?
 Guess what colors they use on their website?
 That’s exactly what we’re talking about.

 2. Be Clear About Your Message

 We’ll use another example.
-Imagine visiting a VIP Casino, seeing that homepage, clicking on any of the links and finding yourself on a web page about basketball.
+Imagine visiting a gaming portal, seeing that homepage, clicking on any of the links, and finding yourself on a web page about basketball.
 You’d be completely confused.
 It’s a gambling website, and every link you can click on from the homepage will take you to a gambling-based page.
 It’s clear and consistent about its message.
 That’s what you’re aiming for.

 3. Organize Neatly

 Because you didn’t go into too much detail on your homepage, you now have plenty more information that you want your customers to see on other pages of your site.
 You can probably think of a hundred things that you’d like to tell them, and you want all of them on your website.
 Again, resist the urge to communicate all the information that you have right away.
 Most customers will spend less than a minute on your website, even if they like it.
 That just isn’t long enough for you to get across everything you want to say, so you need to focus on the headlines.
 Don’t worry about leaving smaller things out; your best salesperson is still yourself.
 The objective is your website is to get customers to contact you.
 You can tell them everything else once they get in touch.